ymabene/cs230/README.md

 ![Alt text](images/data_processing_pipeline.png)

 We utilize classification heads during training to enable chemical and biological property prediction.
+For our baseline model, we use the Zinc-250k dataset which consists of 250,000 small drug-like molecules and their SMILES (molecular structure) representation.
+This dataset also includes the LogP, QED, and SAS values for each molecule.

+To generate our multimodal biological dataset, we develop a reproducible pipeline that extracts and processes mutation, gene expression, tumor sample, and patient data from multiple data files from the TCGA PanCancerAtlas Breast Invasive Carcinoma study.
+We focus on three key driver genes PIK3CA, TP53, and MAP3K1.

 ![Alt text](images/architecture.jpg)

 The repository is organized as the following:

 Molformer model is located within the folder called **model**